dotnet/xcsync/docs/machine-requirements.md

 # Set up your environment

-Whether you want to contribute to Xcsync, or just use the latest build of Xcsync, these are the common pieces you need to install.
+Whether you want to contribute to xcsync, or just use the latest build of xcsync, these are the common pieces you need to install.

 ### macOS/Linux